cap-js-community/mtx-tool/docs/cap-multitenancy/index.md

 If you already know which subaccount or tenant id you want the information for, then you can filter the list or long list, by providing that information, e.g., `mtx cdsl skyfin-company`.

+{: .info }
+For automated processes, it might be easier to use the `--json` flag and consume the list data as JSON.
+With the `--json` flag active, you will get the same data for `cdsl` and `cdsll`.

 ## Example for List

 Here is an example of listing all subscribed subacconts: